romland/llemmings/README.md

 ### 🗃️ Organizing prompts
-TODO: Need to figure out how to best connect prompts to a commit and yet have prompts
-      available for easy copy/pasting.
+README TODO: Need to figure out how to best connect prompts to a commit and yet have prompts available for easy copy/pasting.
 It could be that I need to write something for this.
-TODO: At the end of the day, once figured out, there should be notes here about how you organize your prompts!
+README TODO: At the end of the day, once figured out, there should be notes here about how you organize your prompts!
-TODO: Having prompts in the source code is getting too painful now.
+README TODO: Having prompts in the source code is getting too painful now.

 ## 🔥 Code and quality